Shubamium/Shubamium/README.md

 <div align="center">
 <img align="center" src="https://i.ibb.co/WBsz5kz/ezgif-com-gif-maker.gif">
 </div>
 <p align="center">I'm a self-taught web & game developer.
-I've been developing games for over 5+ years in my spare times.<br>
+I've been passionately developing games for over 5+ years in my spare times.<br>
 I've made countless projects that is not worth mentioning beside the one that I've published on playstore.
 <a href="https://play.google.com/store/apps/details?id=com.Shubamium.Ligma">You can try it out here!</a></p>